rebipp/worldfair-agrobio/_sources/content/fairification/globi.md

 ---
 name: raw
 ---
-Generate direct URL for a file in GitHub by clickin in the `Raw` button.
+Generate direct URL for a file in GitHub by clicking in the `Raw` button.
 ```

 The original data table with biotic interaction records must be uploaded using CSV file and then the columns mapping can be created using [GloBI vocabulary](https://github.com/globalbioticinteractions/template-dataset?tab=readme-ov-file#data-format-and-dictionary) as `attribute name`.
 First you need to load a text-delimited file into `ezml` ({numref}`ezeml-data-table`).
-After successfull upload the file, the original columns can be mapped to `GloBI vocabulary` and Darwin Core standard.
+After successful upload the file, the original columns can be mapped to `GloBI vocabulary` and Darwin Core standard.

 To edit the columns mapping click on `Edit Column Properties` button in the `Data Table` page ({numref}`ezeml-data-table`).